Who can participate in NCS?

 In order for a young person to graduate from NCS they must complete all 3 phases of the programme.

-All 3 phases must run consecutively and young people are not able to spilt attendance over multiple start dates.
+All three phases must run consecutively and young people are not able to spilt attendance over multiple start dates.

 If a young person needs to miss any time during the programme then please contact us before signing up to discuss.